The House I Live In (1945 film): Title song

 The song originally appeared in the musical revue Let Freedom Sing, which opened on Broadway on October 5, 1942.
 Brooks Atkinson wrote in The New York Times: "Although Mordecai Bauman does not sing it particularly well, he sings it with earnest sincerity, without feeling that he must imitate youth by blasting the voice amplifying system and cutting a rug."

 In the film, Sinatra sings the title song.
 His recording became a national hit.
 The music was written by Earl Robinson.
 Robinson was later blacklisted during the McCarthy era for being a member of the Communist Party.
 He also wrote campaign songs for the presidential campaigns of Franklin D. Roosevelt, Henry A. Wallace, and, in 1984, Jesse Jackson.
 The lyrics were written in 1943 by Abel Meeropol under the pen name Lewis Allan.
 In 1957, Meeropol adopted two boys, Michael and Robert, who had been orphaned when their parents Julius and Ethel Rosenberg were executed in 1953.
 Meeropol was enraged that the second verse of the song was not used in the film.
 When the film premiered, he protested against the deletion of the verse referring to "my neighbors white and black".

 The song was covered in later years by Paul Robeson, Mahalia Jackson, and Josh White.
 Sam Cooke also covered it.
 Kim Weston included it on her second post-Motown album This Is America (1968).
 Sinatra continued to include it in his repertory for decades.
-He performed it during a state dinner at the White House during the Nixon administration, at the 1985 inaugural ceremonies of Ronald Reagan, and at the ceremony marking the centenary of the Statue of Liberty that same year.
+He performed it at the 1961 inaugural ceremonies for John F. Kennedy, during a state dinner at the White House during the Nixon administration, at the 1985 inaugural ceremonies of Ronald Reagan, and at the ceremony marking the centenary of the Statue of Liberty that same year.
 Bill Cosby used a recording of the song to open some of his shows in 2002.

 The song figures prominently in Arch Oboler's radio play The House I Live In, which aired on April 26, 1945.

 It was sung by Hope Foye.